Orthognathic & Corrective Jaw Surgery

 What is Orthognathic Surgery?

-Orthognathic (meaning “straight jaws”) surgery is undertaken to re-position the jaws in order to achieve a better functional occlusion (bite), to improve facial profile, to correct facial asymmetry, or to increase the size of the airway in patients with obstructive sleep apnoea and breathing problems.
+Orthognathic (meaning “straight jaws”) surgery is undertaken to re-position the jaws in order to achieve a better functional occlusion (bite), to improve facial profile or jaw definition, to correct facial asymmetry, or to increase the size of the airway in patients with obstructive sleep apnoea and breathing problems.
 It can also be used to address problems related to congenital deformities (e.g. cleft lip and palate patients), or where previous trauma has resulted in mal-position of the jaws.

-While Orthognathic surgery is primarily done for functional reasons, it is no surprise that functionally correcting the position of the facial bones often results in an improved facial appearance also.
-Orthognathic surgery is also considered for aesthetic reasons primarily, and remains a powerful procedure for re-suspending the facial soft tissues, especially for older-age patients.
+While Orthognathic surgery is primarily done for functional reasons, functionally correcting the position of the facial bones often results in an improved facial appearance also.
+Orthognathic surgery may also be considered for cosmetic reasons primarily, and remains a powerful procedure for re-suspending the facial soft tissues, especially for older-age patients.

-Orthognathic surgery is usually done in conjunction with orthodontic treatment (braces), done by a Specialist Orthodontist, who will align the teeth in each jaw in order to facilitate a stable and aesthetic result at the completion of treatment.
+Orthognathic surgery is usually done in conjunction with orthodontic treatment (braces), done by a Specialist Orthodontist, who will work closely with the surgeon to align the teeth in each jaw in order to facilitate a stable and aesthetic result at the completion of treatment.

 Orthognathic surgery is complex both in planning and execution, and requires a high level of training and expertise.
 Dr Armstrong is comprehensively trained and extensively experienced, both locally and internationally, in both conventional and virtual (3-D digitally planned) orthognathic surgery.